 Has your troubled girl in Stockton, CA shown signs of mental or emotional struggles?
 Has she suffered difficult, adoption-related trauma, tragedy, or physical/sexual abuse?
 Does she display risky or overly emotional behavior?
 Perhaps she is afflicted with suicidal ideation, defiance, or social withdrawal.

 If you are worried about your troubled girl, give her the support and therapy she needs at Red Hawk.
-If mental health issues or learning disabilities keep your daughter from living life to the fullest, the outstanding residential treatment for girls at Red Hawk Behavioral Health will help.
+If mental health issues or learning disabilities keep your daughter from living life to the fullest, the outstanding residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic services for girls from Stockton, California.